cipher813/rl_multiagent/report.md

 The observation space _for each agent_ consists of 8 variables pertaining to the position and velocity of ball and racket.
 Two continuous actions are available, corresponding to movement towards/away from the net and jumping.

 In order to solve the environment, agents must get an average score of +0.5 over the most recent 100 consecutive episodes, calculated by taking the maximum score over both agents per episode.
+As in, the max of the sum of rewards for each agent is taken as the score for each episode.

 For further information, see Udacity's [project github repo](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet).

 <a name="algorithm"></a>
 ## The Algorithm

-In this project, we explored the MADDPG policy, which is essentially a multiagent implementation of Deep Deterministic Policy Gradient ([DDPG](https://arxiv.org/abs/1509.02971)).
+In this project, we explored the Multi-Agent Deep Deterministic Policy Gradient (MADDPG) policy as published by [OpenAI](https://arxiv.org/pdf/1706.02275.pdf), which is essentially a multiagent implementation of DeepMind's Deep Deterministic Policy Gradient ([DDPG](https://arxiv.org/abs/1509.02971)).

 The MADDPG algorithm successfully trained in 3257 episodes as determined by a running average of the scores of previous 100 episodes over 0.5.